Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Related Work

-\paragraph{Causal discovery from interventional data.} Learning causal structure from a combination of observational and interventional data is a central problem in causal inference. \citet{hauser2012interventional,hauser2015joint} characterize interventional Markov equivalence classes and develop greedy algorithms for learning directed acyclic graphs (DAGs) from mixed data. \citet{eberhardt2005number} establish that $\lceil\log_2(N)\rceil + 1$ experiments suffice to identify the full causal graph over $N$ variables in the worst case, motivating efficient experimental design. \citet{squires2020active} propose active structure learning via directed clique trees, achieving near-optimal intervention counts for full graph identification. \citet{brouillard2020differentiable} develop differentiable causal discovery methods that scale to larger graphs using interventional data.
-These works all aim to recover the complete DAG; the approach here is \emph{task-driven}, learning only the partial structure (descendant indicators $Z_{a,i}$) needed for selective conformal calibration.
+\textbf{Causal discovery from interventional data.} \citet{hauser2012interventional,hauser2015joint} characterize interventional Markov equivalence classes and develop greedy algorithms for learning directed acyclic graphs (DAGs) from mixed data. \citet{eberhardt2005number} establish that $\lceil\log_2(N)\rceil + 1$ experiments suffice to identify the full causal graph over $N$ variables in the worst case, motivating efficient experimental design. \citet{squires2020active} propose active structure learning via directed clique trees, achieving near-optimal intervention counts for full graph identification. \citet{brouillard2020differentiable} develop differentiable causal discovery methods that scale to larger graphs using interventional data.
+These works aim to recover the complete DAG; {our approach instead learns the partial structure needed for selective conformal calibration}.

-\paragraph{Invariant causal prediction.} Invariant causal prediction (ICP) \citep{peters2016icp} identifies causal parents of a target by exploiting the stability of the conditional distribution $P(Y_i\mid X_{\mathrm{Pa}(i)})$ across environments.
+\textbf{Invariant causal prediction.} Invariant causal prediction (ICP) \citep{peters2016icp} identifies parents of a target by exploiting the stability of the conditional distribution $P(Y_i\mid X_{\mathrm{Pa}(i)})$ across environments.
 Nonlinear extensions have been developed by \citet{heinze2018nonlinearicp}.
 We adapt ICP ideas locally to estimate parent sets and thereby distance-to-intervention, without attempting full graph recovery.